karsschumi/assignment-cattle/Readme.md

 # About the Project

-This Project will provision all the static resources in Amazon Webservices (AWS) cloud which you do not destroy and create very often.
+This Project will provision all the dynamic resources in Amazon WebServices (AWS) cloud which you can destroy and create very often.
+Hence the name Cattle.

+This will create the following resource
+* Application Load Balancer
+* ALB Listener
+* ALB Target Group
+* Security Groups
+* IAM Roles
+* Elastic Container Service - Task and Service
+* Scaling Policies

+This solution also uses terraform s3 bucket to store state files.This file contains a custom JSON format that records a mapping from the Terraform resources in your templates to the representation of those resources in the real world.

 &nbsp;